blpeters/Exercise-2/README.md

  - [Problem 1 - Making changes to code and using Git (3 points)](Exercise-2.ipynb)
  - [Problem 2 - Monthly average temperatures (5 points)](Exercise-2.ipynb)
  - [Problem 3 - Markdown practice (2 points)](Exercise-2.ipynb)

+ Hello Hello, who is there is it the beaver fever?

+## Exercise 2 grade and feedback: 9.5 / 10.0 points
+### Grader
+- CasiN335
+### Problem scores
+- Problem 1: 2.5 / 3.0
+- Problem 2: 5.0 / 5.0
+- Problem 3: 2.0 / 2.0
+### Comments
+- Comments will be added here.